 See the site DVD page for a list of more movies like this one.

-Opsoclonus-myoclonus is thought to be unusual in WNND but it has been reported over and over in the literature (Sayao, Suchowersky et al. 2004; Khosla, Edelman et al. 2005; Alshekhlee, Sultan et al. 2006; Joyner, Kelly et al. 2006; Prasad, Brown et al. 2006; Wong 2007, Afzal et al, 2014; Cooper 2014; Birlutiu 2014).
-The author has seen a huge surge in cases of ocular flutter and opsoclonus, after WNV became prevalent in Chicago.
+Opsoclonus-myoclonus (see also this link) is thought to be unusual in WNND but it has been reported over and over in the literature (Sayao, Suchowersky et al. 2004; Khosla, Edelman et al. 2005; Alshekhlee, Sultan et al. 2006; Joyner, Kelly et al. 2006; Prasad, Brown et al. 2006; Wong 2007, Afzal et al, 2014; Cooper 2014; Birlutiu 2014).
+The author has seen a huge surge in cases of ocular flutter and opsoclonus in his clinical practice, after WNV became prevalent in Chicago.
 In 2006, about 20% of the mosquito's on the Chicago South Side carried WNV.
 All of these patients seen by the author during this time had developed flutter or opsclonus accompanied by headache and ataxia.
 It is the author's opinion that West Nile may be a common cause of opsoclonus, at least in parts of the country where WNV is common.

 General laboratory testing simply indicates that the patient is ill, but is not at all specific for WNV.

 Spinal fluid, which must be abnormal to make a diagnosis of WNND anyway, is generally very abnormal in WNND in a nonspecific way with increased inflammatory cells and protein.
-The specific identification of WNNV is generally basied on detection of specific antibodies to WNV in serum or CSF.
+The specific identification of WNV is generally basied on detection of specific antibodies to WNV in serum or CSF.
 The cumulative percentage of patients who are seropositive increases by about 10% per day during the first week.